 Skip forward several centuries to 2011, and the Vidal family – already renowned in the world of perfumery for more than a century – decided to pay homage to this glorious cultural tradition.

-The Merchant Of Venice is a luxury fragrance house for men and women directly inspired by the city it (and the Vidal family) call home.
+The Merchant Of Venice is a luxury fragrance house for men and women directly inspired by the city that is its home – and that of the Vidal family.
 It brings to life in scented form the interconnected maritime trade routes that once covered a vast area from Asia to Africa.
 Fanning out from Venice, these ports were the centres to exchange precious raw materials, spices, luxurious textiles and all manner of exotic, highly refined goods created by craftspeople the world over.

 In keeping with the Venetians’ love of beautiful things, and using their famously fabulous Murano glass, The Merchant of Venice have released a special Murano Collection of six fragrances in stunningly colourful flacons, tied with golden tassels and housed in book-like cases showing the historic seafaring routes.
 Encompassing the exotic ingredients that Venice traded, the perfumes and packaging evoke the rich traditions and history on which this noble city was founded.

-It’s one of many exquisite fragrances in The Merchant of Venice portfolio, which also offers The Perfumer Kits: collections of essences that enable you to experiment and blend fragrances at home.
+These are just a taster of the exquisite fragrances in The Merchant of Venice portfolio, which also offers The Perfumer Kits: collections of essences that enable you to experiment and blend fragrances at home.
 Fascinating, fun – and offering a fresh appreciation of the perfumer’s art!
+(We offer this fabulous intro to perfume-making online here.)

 Increasing their cultural portfolio of historic interests, The Merchant of Venice have collaborated with the Fondazione Musei Civici of Venice, with the magnificent Palazzo Mocenigo has now been re-opened to the public.
 The palace, already the Study Centre for the History of Venetian Textile and Costumes, houses eight new rooms dedicated to the history of the Venetian art of perfumery, and is a must-visit for any fragrance lover.
-There, you’ll also find a boutique showcasing their entire perfume collection – with a second store on the traditional glass-blowing island of Murano.
+There, you’ll also find a boutique showcasing their entire perfume collection – with a second store on the traditional glass-blowing island of Murano, just a short vaporetto hop from the centre of the city.

 By launching The Merchant of Venice collection, The Vidal Family – involved in the arts of perfumery for more than a century – not only recognised the need for a luxury fragrance house.
 They have tied together their love for the unique history and traditions found in the magical city of Venice itself…